-The Board Secretariat is a senior employee of the Board and may be supported by an executive assistant in coordinating and preparing for Board meetings and other support as required.
+The Board appoints the Board Secretariat.
+The Board Secretariat is accountable to the Board and may be supported by an executive assistant in coordinating and preparing for Board meetings and other support as required.

 Role

 The Board Secretariat supports the effective functioning of the Board on all governance matters and plays a key role in the administration of the Board's governance of the Program.